Divided loyalties as Kurds hold key to Turkish election

 Adnan Boynukara, an AKP parliamentary candidate for Adiyaman, said the extent of support for the party, particularly among tribal elders, was exaggerated.

-"It's true that the HDP has found a tide in favor of it," said Boynukara, 50, drinking tea with residents of the small town of Besni while out on the campaign trail.
+"It's true that the HDP has found a tide in favour of it," said Boynukara, 50, drinking tea with residents of the small town of Besni while out on the campaign trail.

 "But I know that some of those people HDP counts on in Adiyaman will not vote for them."